 Liza Béar, Clinton Krute, Nicholas Elliott, Leon Falk, Bette Gordon, Carlos Gutiérrez, Andrew Lampert, Craig Lucas

-Jon Robin Baitz, Lauren Bakst, Jenn Joy, Ralph Lemon, David Levine, Richard Maxwell, Mac Wellman
+Jon Robin Baitz, Lauren Bakst, Jenn Joy, Ralph Lemon, David Levine, Richard Maxwell, Amber Power, Mac Wellman

 David Byrne, Anthony Coleman, Keith Connolly, David Grubbs, David Krasnow, Lawrence Kumpf, George Lewis, Alan Licht, Mike McGonigal, Marc Ribot, Ned Sublette, Julia Wolfe, C. Spencer Yeh, John Zorn